duthied/Free-Friendika/doc/API-Mastodon.md

 - [`GET /api/v1/search`](https://docs.joinmastodon.org/methods/search/)
 - [`POST /api/v1/statuses`](https://docs.joinmastodon.org/methods/statuses/#create)
     - Additionally to the static values `public`, `unlisted` and `private`, the `visibility` parameter can contain a numeric value with a group id.
+    - Additional field `quote_id` for the post that is being quote reshared
+    - Additional fields `friendica` for Friendica specific parameters:
+       - `title`: Explicitly sets the title for a post status, ignored if used on a comment status.
+For post statuses the legacy behavior is to use any "spoiler text" as the title if it is provided.
+If both the title and spoiler text are provided for a post status then they will each be used for their respective roles.
+If no title is provided then the legacy behavior will persist.
+If you want to create a post with no title but spoiler text then explicitly set the title but set it to an empty string `""`.
 - [`GET /api/v1/statuses/:id`](https://docs.joinmastodon.org/methods/statuses/#get)
 - [`DELETE /api/v1/statuses/:id`](https://docs.joinmastodon.org/methods/statuses/#delete)
 - [`GET /api/v1/statuses/:id/context`](https://docs.joinmastodon.org/methods/statuses/#context)
+    - Additional support for paging using `min_id`, `max_id`, `since_id` parameters
+    - Additional support for previous/next Link Headers to support paging
+    - Additional flag `show_all` to allow including posts from blocked and ignored/muted users, defaults to `false`
 - [`GET /api/v1/statuses/:id/reblogged_by`](https://docs.joinmastodon.org/methods/statuses/#reblogged_by)
 - [`GET /api/v1/statuses/:id/favourited_by`](https://docs.joinmastodon.org/methods/statuses/#favourited_by)
 - [`POST /api/v1/statuses/:id/favourite`](https://docs.joinmastodon.org/methods/statuses/#favourite)